ManifoldScholar/manifold-docusaurus/docs/administering/readingGroups_be.md

 Below, each Reading Group entry includes its name, the group’s privacy setting—public, private, or anonymous—the number of members and annotations associated with the group, a date denoting when the group was created, and a button that allows an administrator to delete that particular group.

-When you use the search bar, any results from that search will displace the default listings.
+When you use the search bar, any results from that search will displace the default listings in favor of results that match the criteria from the search bar.

 ## Deleting Reading Groups